Fix “The Site Ahead Contains Harmful Programs” Warning in Google

 On the off chance that your site is offline because your web host discovered malware on it before you did, write in to them to request whitelist yours and MalCare’s IPs.
 Get in touch with our support team, and they’ll take you through the next steps.

-2. Hire a WordPress maintenance service or expert
+Option 2.
+Hire a WordPress maintenance service or expert

 The next best solution is to hire a WordPress maintenance service.
 These agencies have experienced developers on their team, and you can rest assured that your site will be squeaky clean at the end of it.

-3. Remove the malware from your site manually
+Option 3.
+Remove the malware from your site manually

 In order to remove malware from your site manually, you really need to be a WordPress expert.
 Otherwise the risks are too great.
-And frankly, if you had the kind of chops needed to tackle malware on your own, you wouldn’t need this article.
+And frankly, if you had the kind of chops needed to remove malware on your own, you wouldn’t need this article.

-I have seen sites getting hacked and then destroyed beyond repair because of botched cleanups.
+We have seen sites getting hacked and then destroyed beyond repair because of botched cleanups.
 There are plenty of videos and articles that will claim to help clean up malware, but they are necessarily limited in scope because malware varies so widely.
 So one set of instructions is bound to leave out something critical for a different set of circumstances.

 It is vastly better and less stressful to use a WordPress security plugin that scans and cleans the malware, and also protects it from attacks in the future.